 The right fit does more than feel good — it keeps you safer and fresher through long shifts.
 This guide covers how to measure your feet, choose the correct width (D/EE/EEE), plan a painless break-in, and reduce blisters and fatigue with socks, insoles, and smart lacing.

 Small fit issues can quickly lead to blisters or aches — especially on unforgiving surfaces like concrete.
-For solutions to slab-specific pain, check out our tested picks for work boots for concrete floors.
+For solutions to slab-specific pain, check out our tested picks for protective shoes for concrete floors.

 Updated January 2026